dcm4che/dcm4chee-arc-cs/docs/networking/interfaces/interface.rst

 Physical Network Interface
 """"""""""""""""""""""""""

-The QUERY-RETRIEVE-SERVER supports a single network interface.
+The DCM4CHEE archive supports a single network interface.
 One of the following physical network interfaces will be available depending on installed hardware options:

 .. csv-table:: Table 4.3.1.1-1.: Supported Physical Network Interfaces
    :file: physical-network-interface.csv